In partnership with

 The government estimates this measure will affect around 8% of estates each year.

 The reality is that Inheritance Tax (IHT) doesn’t just affect the very wealthy.
 We’re living and working for longer, which means we’re accumulating more assets.
 Homes have gone up in value, which could push your estate (the money and other assets you leave behind) into IHT territory.
+And now that pensions will form part of your estate, the risk of being pulled into the IHT net is even higher.

 There are several ways to reduce, or even eliminate, the amount of Inheritance Tax that must be paid when you die.
 However, few are completely straightforward, and usually, a combination of various tools is more beneficial than any single solution.
 This is called estate planning.